p-ranav/iris/README.md

 ## Client Server Interactions

-This is one of the basic interaction patterns in `iris` - the client-server model where client sends a request and server replies to the request.
+The client-server model is one of the basic interaction patterns in `iris` - client sends a request and server replies to the request.

 <p align="center">
   <img height=230 src="img/client_server.png"/>
 </p>

-### Example

 Say we have a music database server that can be queried for album metadata.
 Clients can request for album metadata using a catalog ID.
 Servers will respond with the album metadata.